EVerest/libocpp/doc/ocpp_16_README.md

 #### ChargePoint() constructor

-The main entrypoint for libocpp for OCPP1.6 is the ocpp::v16::ChargePoint constructor.
+The main entrypoint for `libocpp` for OCPP 1.6 is the `ocpp::v16::ChargePoint` constructor.
 This is defined in libocpp/include/ocpp/v16/charge_point.hpp and takes the following parameters:

 - config: a std::string that contains the libocpp 1.6 config.
 There are example configs that work with a [SteVe](https://github.com/steve-community/steve) installation [running in Docker](https://github.com/EVerest/everest-utils/tree/main/docker/steve), for example: [config-docker.json](/config/v16/config-docker.json)